 Fumonisins as the main mycotoxins are mainly produced by the Fusarium verticillioides which are found worldwide as contaminants of maize.
 However, F. verticillioides causes infection in some locations of Iran under diverse field conditions.
 Our study showed that Fumonisin mycotoxin was assessed for all the maize cultivars in different areas in Iran.
-However, the production of fumonisin, trichothecenes, deoxynivalenol, and zearalenone in maize is attributed mainly to diverse Fusarium species including F. verticillioides, F. proliferatum, F. solani, F. fujikuroi, F. graminearum, crookwellense, F. sporotrichioides, F. culmorum, trichothecenes), and F. equiseti [1,2].
-As reported (Table 1), F. verticillioides and F. proliferatum species produced FB, with values of 505 and 216 μg/g, but F. verticillioides strains produced FB1 levels above 150 and up to 2232 μg/g, except two strains (about $80 \,\mu g/g$).
-On the other hand, FB_1 production of F. proliferatum strains was more changeable with values ranging from 1 to 1860 μg/g and a mean of 216 μg/g.
-It was found that 17 F. proliferatum strains on 26 (65%) also produced FB_2 and 11 strains (42%) produced FB_3 , with mean values of 30 and 3 μg/g.
-In particular, FB_2 production was about 25 μg/g, except for one strain that produced 466 μg/g.
-Entire FBs produced by F. proliferatum ranged between 1 μg/g to 2335 μg/g, with a mean value of 238 μg/g.
-Also, F. verticillioides and F. proliferatum, the only F. nygamai strain that was also analysed for FB production, can produce FB_1 (38 μg/g).
-The result of the experimental work can be seen in the Table 1.
+However, the production of fumonisin, trichothecenes, deoxynivalenol, and zearalenone in maize is attributed mainly to diverse Fusarium species including F. verticillioides, F. proliferatum, F. solani, F. fujikuroi, F. graminearum, crookwellense, F. sporotrichioides, F. culmorum, F. trichothecenes), and F. equiseti [1,2].
+As reported (Table 1), F. verticillioides and F. proliferatum species produced FB1, with values of 505 and 216 μg/g, but F. verticillioides strains produced FB1 levels above 150 and up to 2232 μ g/g, except two strains (about $80 \,\mu g/g$).
+On the other hand, FB1 production controlling fumonisin production on the field effectively.

-Table 1: Fumonisin mycotoxin, presented in $\mu g/g$, of F. verticillioides and F. proliferatum species from Iranian maize kernels.
+Table 1: Fumonisin mycotoxin, presented in μ g/g, of F. verticillioides and F. proliferatum species from Iranian maize kernels.
 For each mycotoxin mean of production with standard error (SE) is reported.